 I really believe the angels are telling me that it’s now or never.
 For years, I’ve been feeling the shift, the urgency of the work.
 DO IT, CHRISTIE.
 That’s what I started this blog for.
-What I’ve done instead is catalog years of me repeating the dynamic of my childhood in nearly every relationship and experience I have.
+What I’ve done instead is catalog years of repeating the dynamic of my childhood in nearly every relationship and experience.
 It isn’t up to me what happened in my youth.
 It’s only up to me what happens now.

 I must figure out how to flip that switch, and stop attracting and creating such ugliness.

 I just can’t believe what Jax can do and say to a woman whose health is so precarious, when he shares 50/50 responsibility for risking that health, and 100% responsibility for abandoning her when she got sick.